monhacks/crystalboard/docs/usage/index.md

 	endbranch
 ```

 Each *branchdir* entry includes: direction, next space id, required techniques.
-The order of entries is irrelevant, but do not put the same direction more than once in the same branch struct (all but the last entry using that direction will be ignored).
-The number of arguments occupied by required techniques in each *branchdir* entry is equal to the number of techniques you have defined divided by eight.
+The order of entries is irrelevant, but do not put the same direction more than once in the same branch struct (in that case, all but the last entry using that direction will be ignored).
+The number of arguments occupied by required techniques in each *branchdir* entry is equal to the number of techniques you have defined divided by eight, and the techniques in each argument must be aligned to their byte as per the technique constants (more on this in [Unlocked techniques](#technique-events)).

 ### End space